Eppo-exp/eppo-docs/docs/guides/entry_points.md

 Let’s say you have 20,000 subscriber coming to your side and buying something per month.
 About half of your users give you good ratings.
 Only 10% call customer service.
 About a quarter of those give you good ratings after the call, and are more likely to come back.

-If you A/B test a better customer service, you’ll end up splitting the 2,000 who call into 1,000 for Control (about 250 of which should give you a good rating) and 1,000 for Treatement.
+If you A/B test a better customer service, you’ll end up splitting the 2,000 who call into 1,000 for Control (about 250 of which should give you a good rating) and 1,000 for Treatment.
 If the new service is a lot better and three quarters of customers calling you now give you a good rating, that’s 250/1000 vs. 750/1000, i.e. a very clear result.
 Experiments are noisy so it won’t be exactly 250 and 750, but probably 250±15 and 750±15.

 You can likely make a decision that the new approach to customer service is better within a few weeks.